scorpionsrk7/scorpionsrk7.github.io/content/en/tutorials/c-tutorial/data-types-in-c-programming-language.md

 ## What are Data Types?
 Data types are a way to classify different types of data that a program can handle.
-In C programming, data types determine the amount of memory space that a variable takes up and the range of values that it can store.
+In C programming, data types determine the amount of memory space that a variable takes up and the range of values that it can stores.
 C programming language supports several data types, including:

 1. Basic Data Types
 2. Derived Data Types